BreweryTeam/Gringotts/README.md

 This project is currently in early development.

-In case your checking this out, here's what I have planned for this project:
+In case you're checking this out, here's what I have planned for this project:

 - A vault system similar to "PlayerVaults" vaults plugin.